Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 wrapping that `page` in our own Page Object and call `load` to vist our website.

 To cleanup, we simply `close` the page after each test and `close` the browser when we're all done.
 Now, let's look at our page object.

+### Page Object

+If you are unfamiliar with Page Objects, you can read more about the concept [here](https://martinfowler.com/bliki/PageObject.html).
+In the simplest terms, a Page Object is meant to allow you to write tests more like they are from the perspective of a user using the website and less like a programming searching an HTML document.

+You already saw the instantiation of our page object in the test file, but we can take a closer look at the implementation in [app-page.js](/EndtoEnd/playwright/app-page.js#L6-23).
+Ignoring the `mockRoutes` for now, this is a very simple object, simply wrapping the `page` that has been passed in.

+We can see the basic commands that have already been used: `load` for navigating to the site and `close` for closing the page.
+We'll continue by taking a look at some of our tests alongside other methods we've declared in our page object.